grame-cncm/faust/architecture/julia/README.md

 ## faust2portaudiojulia

-The **faust2portaudiojulia** tool transforms a Faust DSP program into a fully working Julia source file which uses the [PortAudio library](http://portaudio.com) for real-time audio rendering, and which can be controlled with OSC messages (TODO).

-**faust2portaudiojulia** uses the `MapUI.jl` and `OSCUI.jl` architecture files.
+The **faust2portaudiojulia** tool transforms a Faust DSP program into a fully working Julia source file which uses the [PortAudio library](http://portaudio.com) for real-time audio rendering, and can be controlled with OSC messages.
+It uses the `MapUI.jl`, `OSCUI.jl` and `GTKUI.jl` architecture files.

- ## How to use

-**faust2portaudiojulia** is used with the following command:

-`faust2portaudiojulia [additional Faust options (-vec -vs 8...)] file.dsp`
+`faust2portaudiojulia [-play <num>] [additional Faust options (-vec -vs 8...)] file.dsp`

+Here are the available options:

+- `-play <num> : to start the 'Julia' runtime with <num> threads and the generated file.jl`

 By default, it will create a `file.jl` to be executed with the `julia file.jl` command, or in an interactive session.
+Using   `-play <num>` optiosn allows to directly start the Julia executable.

 - `-help or -h` : shows the different options